Altra Superior 4.0 Review

 Our Analysis and Test Results

 There is no question that this shoe is vastly improved over previous versions that were poorly made and sometimes downright uncomfortable due to flaws in the upper.
 It has an entirely new upper design that includes a wrap around, burrito-style tongue, and is a bit more breathable due to the inclusion of lightweight mesh.
 The shoe rides a couple of millimeters lower to the ground, and the outsole is now made with MaxTrac rubber, which is surprisingly sticky on rocky surfaces.
 The shoe is even a couple ounces lighter than it was before, ensconcing it firmly in the super lightweight division of trail running shoes.
-However, we think that despite the use of Altra's proprietary Quantic foam, it still suffers from the same problem as old versions and the Altra Lone Peak 4, that is, very quick compression of the foam that can change the shape, and the underfoot feel, of the shoe in surprisingly few miles.
+However, we think that despite the use of Altra's proprietary Quantic foam, it still suffers from the same problem as old versions, that is, very quick compression of the foam that can change the shape, and the underfoot feel of the shoe in surprisingly few miles.

 The Superior 4 has the same basic pattern on the outsole as previous versions, although it has been changed a bit.
 The MaxTrac rubber is impressively sticky on both wet and dry rock and grips the trail effectively.
 The TrailClaw lug pattern, which has rows of long, narrow lugs positioned across the foot and under the push-off points, is one of the least aggressive patterns found on trail shoes these days.

-For standard trail running, we think it works just fine, but it struggles compared to the competition, such as the insanely grippy Salomon Speedcross 5, when it comes to off trail, or on mud and snow.
+For standard trail running, we think it works just fine, but it struggles compared to the insanely grippy and aggressive competition when it comes to off trail, or on mud and snow.

 With a mere 21mm underfoot platform and zero heel-drop, this is one of the most stable shoes that you can buy.
 It is shaped like a foot, with a much wider forefoot area than most trail shoes, ensuring that your foot has the room that it needs to splay out and expand as it lands on the ground.
 Perhaps more than any other shoe we tested, running in these feels as if you are landing on the actual ground, rather than on a shoe on the ground.
-That said, we do have the minor complaint that they are a bit sloppy, and the upper doesn't lock the foot down as securely as many other shoes, such as the Adapterweb system on the Inov-8 Roclite 290, or the quicklace system found on Salomon shoes.
+That said, we do have the minor complaint that they are a bit sloppy, and the upper doesn't lock the foot down as securely as many other shoes.

 This shoe is very comfortable, far more so for our head tester than previous versions.
 Gone is the lame tongue design that left large tabs of fabric on the inside of the shoe to rub against the foot, as well as the weird upper material that had a propensity to wrinkle and change shape over time.
 They have been replaced with a seamless tongue that is attached to the upper on one side, so it wraps the foot.
 On the other side, it is also attached, gusseted style, with a light, stretchy elastic fabric, a design that helps to limit slippage of the tongue and also helps keep debris at bay.
 The incorporation of mesh over the toe box increases the breathability, and there are even drainage holes found in the hard rubber toe bumper.
 Overall, a very comfortable shoe, and one that we love to wear for either running or even simple hiking and walking about.

 Our pair of men's size 11 US shoes weighed in at 18.8 ounces, two full ounces lighter than the previous versions, and the second lightest in this review.
-The lightest are still the Hoka Evo Jawz.
 If you are to add in the two StoneGuard inserts, then the weight jumps one ounce per shoe, although we prefer to run without these inserts in as they change the volume inside the upper.
 Almost everyone we have met with these shoes has told us they also don't use the inserts.
 So, if weight is a critical factor in your decision making, the Superior 4 should be a top contender.

 This is far and away the most sensitive shoe in this review.
 You will intimately feel every detail of the trail while wearing these shoes, either a completely enjoyable revelation, or a big disappointment.
-For a more thickly cushioned zero drop shoe consider checking out the Altra Lone Peak 4.
-Alternatively, this shoe makes a great option for learning to run with a midfoot or forefoot landing stride, which can have a lot of physiological benefits in the long term.
+On smooth trails this level of sensitivity makes for a joyful run, but on rocky talus it certainly forces one to slow down.
+This shoe also makes a great option for learning to run with a midfoot or forefoot landing stride, which can have a lot of physiological benefits in the long term.

-These shoes retail for $110, making them one of the more affordable trail running shoes available these days.
+These shoes are one of the more affordable trail running shoes available these days.
 For most runners, however, they will not be an everyday trainer, and will likely be one shoe in the quiver.
 While they perform pretty well, the value they offer will depend on whether you like keeping a quiver of shoes (more value), or whether you typically only have one trail runner in the rotation at a time (less value).